scriptResume

 The other libraries are used in this Rmd file but not shown in this example.
 You will find this function handy when reading a messy script that the libraries are imported from every possible random place.

-a header summary of a script
+A header summary of a script

-This function read through the currently active R script and summarize the script with following information of the current computing enviroment, hence the name of the package scriptResume
+This function read through the currently active R script and

 .